The Graduate and Professional Student Government hosts a wide variety of events throughout the year!

 Supporting Students Desiring a Change Success, Not Excess provides a small, safe and supportive space for UI students wanting to make or considering changes in their alcohol or other drug use.
 The group emphasizes success in academics, relationships, mental and physical health, and other goals through reducing alcohol and other drug use.
 Meetings are provided by the UI Collegiate Recovery Program.
 For more information, please visit our website.
 This is not a treatment group and will not...

-Guest Artist Recital: Dr. Alison Robuck, oboe
+Guest Artist Recital: Kristin Leitterman, oboe and voice

-Tuesday, February 4, 2025 7:30pm
+Tuesday, March 4, 2025 7:30pm

 Voxman Music Building